 How do you get your name out there, grow your consulting business, and generate revenue without spending a fortune on ads or overly complex marketing strategies?

-Don't get too frustrated, because you CAN do it!Click To TweetWhen you dig into what your prospects really need and the biggest opportunities for a consultant online, there are a number of low cost ways to market your efforts.
+Don't get too frustrated, because you CAN do it!Click To TweetWhen you dig into what your prospects really need and the biggest opportunities for a consultant online, there are a number of low-cost ways to market your efforts.
 Here are some of the best:

 Create a Series of Authority Content for YouTube or SlideShare

 As a business consultant, your first challenge is to attract attention while showcasing your expertise.
-Just running ads wouldn’t be enough anyways because they don’t show people that you know how to do what you’re claiming you know.
+Just running ads wouldn’t be enough anyway because they don’t show people that you know how to do what you’re claiming you know.

 In reality, the single greatest investment you can make as a consultant is in yourself.

 The more you know and the more you show off what you know, the better results you’ll have.